 Certified Schools can access this webinar by logging into the learning hub.

-This webinar focuses on the impact that the online world can have on a child’s mental health and wellbeing.
-We explore effective ways in which schools can work with children to improve their mental health and wellbeing when using the internet.
+This webinar focuses on the impact that the online world can have on a child or young person's mental health and wellbeing.
+We explore effective ways in which schools and colleges can work with children and young people to improve their mental health and wellbeing when using the internet.

 The government green paper ‘Transforming Children and Young People’s Mental Health Provision’, which was launched in December 2017, and the response to this paper, released in July 2018, both address the impact of the Internet on mental health with children and young people today.
 The documents consider the role that technology has in affecting children and young people’s mental health.